When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 John Percy authored “Understanding Variable Stars”.
-The multitude of types makes them interesting.
+What are variable stars?
+The multitude of types makes them super interesting to learn about and target in your hobby.
 Using your home telescope you can challenge yourself to find them in the pursuit of helping astronomy.
-Read on…
+Read on to learn more about targeting variable stars…

 Understanding Variable Stars